 The side discharge port is larger than other models, which minimizes clogs.
 Clogs are very annoying and they do happen, but with a larger discharge port, you will thank the brand manufacturers for this handy feature.
 The process will be quick and painless and you won’t have to risk your safety to clear out the clogs.

 The Predator 62323 wood chipper shredder offers a convenient feature with its included debris waste bag.
 This means that users can immediately start using the unit upon delivery and unboxing without the need for additional accessories.

 Based on my observations, the price of the shredder can vary depending on where you acquire it, typically between $500 to $800.
 Given its reliability and potential longevity, this cost is quite reasonable.
 And when it comes to the warranty, I was pleasantly surprised to see a 2-year warranty included, which is a step above the standard 1-year offering.

 Review Conclusion: Predator Wood Chipper 62323

-After various Predator wood chipper reviews, our experts think that it really is a rare find.
+After various Predator wood chipper reviews, I think that it really is a rare find.
 It’s a small and lightweight unit for what it is but can do the job of larger models from other brands.
 The Predator 62323 also comes with pneumatic wheels for portability that also have brakes for stability as well as a heavy kickstand to keep the machine balanced and stable during its performance.